 Qwaa Mangana's therianthrope on the right, the ostrich woman.

-The text in the book is beautifully laid out, and here includes letterpress prints of a traditional sewing needle.
+The text in the book is beautifully laid out, and here include letterpress images of a traditional sewing needle.

 Coex'ae Qgam's print of Qauqaua and her daughter in a field of flowers that hide thorns.